HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/languages/standardscsharp.md

 ## Nesting code
 Coding if-statements

-Use the exit-strategy, so nest you code as undeep as possible (KISS and CUPID, so keep it simple, because deep nesting explodes test cases!!)
+Use the exit-strategy, so nest you code as flat as possible (KISS and CUPID, so keep it simple, because deep nesting explodes test cases!!)

 Comparing apples to apples:
-[Samenlevingszaken > Code Standardization > DeterrmineApples.png]

 Say I would have to determine an apple, in a collection of fruit.
 The apple has a color (Green, Yellow, Red, or a combination), a Flavor (Tart, sweet, mild, rich, tangy, spicy, or combination of 2), and a Texture (Crisp, Juicy, Firm, or a combination of 3)